-A few children who graduated (turned 18 years of age) from our pediatric HIV Care program have been acting as role models/mentors for the younger children by playing, sharing their experiences, and providing homework help.
-We are encouraging more of our graduates to come back and mentor and teach the younger chidlren.
-At this time about five of our graduates have become role models for younger chidlren.
-We hope to double this number in 2018.
+A few children who graduated (turned 18 years of age) from our pediatric HIV Care program have become role models for the younger children by leading workshops, sharing their experiences, and providing homework help.
+We are encouraging more of our graduates to come back lead workshops for younger chidlren.
+About five of our recent graduates volunteer with this program regularly.
+We hope to double this number in 2019.

 At this time we are raising funds to rent a bigger play area, and to provide a nutritious meal for the children every week.
 Please donate generously as every little bit counts and goes a long way in helping these children play and learn in a safe environment.